 Many environmental models rely heavily on the availability of meteorological data.
-Factors like the accessibility, quality, spatio-temporal coverage as well as spatio-temporal resolution of those meteorological data influence and ultimately determine their modelling capacity.
-This is further intensified for environmental applications that are running operationally and require 35 quality-controlled, multi-variable meteorological data in near-real time.
-One prominent example that relies heavily on good quality meteorological input data provided in near real-time is the European Flood Awareness System (EFAS), which is part of the Emergency Management Service (EMS) of Copernicus, the EU's Earth observation programme.
+Factors like the accessibility, quality, and spatio-temporal coverage as well as spatio-temporal resolution of these meteorological data influence and ultimately determine their modelling capacity.
+This is further intensified for environmental applications that run operationally and require quality-controlled, multi-variable meteorological data in near real-time.
+One prominent example that relies heavily on good-quality meteorological input data provided in near real-time is the European Flood Awareness System (EFAS), which is part of the Emergency Management Service (EMS) of Copernicus, the EU's Earth Observation Programme.
 EFAS provides a flood monitoring and forecast service for riverine and flash floods across the whole of Europe.
-The forecasts of EFAS are calculated using the semi-distributed hydrological rainfall-runoff model LISFLOOD (https://ec-jrc.github.io/lisflood/) which relies 40 heavily on guality-controlled, (sub-)daily meteorological information on precipitation, temperature, wind speed, solar radiation and water vapour pressure for a) model calibration and validation as well as for b) the computation of initial conditions during the operational running.
-In 2006, during the set-up phase of EFAS for pre-operational running there was an imminent need for a pan-European, quality-controlled, high-resolution, multi-variable, near real-time as well as historical meteorological data set.
-However, despite the existence of a fairly good coverage network of in situ stations across Europe, at that time, there existed 45 no overarching service that collected in near real-time all those meteorological in situ data across the entire European domain.
-For this reason, the Joint Research Centre started in 2006 with the collection, quality control and gridding of real-time and historic (from 1970) meteorological data across Europe and neighbouring regions, a service that became in 2012 known as the Copernicus EMS Meteorological Data Collection Centre (MDCC).
+The forecasts of EFAS are calculated using the semi-distributed hydrological rainfallrunoff model LISFLOOD (https://ec-jrc.github.io/lisflood/, last access: 27 June 2022), which relies heavily on qualitycontrolled, (sub-)daily meteorological information on precipitation, temperature, wind speed, solar radiation, and water vapour pressure for (a) model calibration and validation as well as for (b) the computation of initial conditions during the operational running.
+In 2006, during the set-up phase of EFAS for pre-operational running, there was an imminent need for a pan-European, quality-controlled, high-resolution, multi-variable, and near real-time as well as historical meteorological dataset.
+However, despite the existence of a fairly good coverage network of in situ stations across Europe, at that time there existed no overarching service that collected in near real-time all these meteorological in situ data across the entire European domain.
+For this reason, the Joint Research Centre started in 2006 with the collection, quality control, and gridding of real-time and historical (from 1970) meteorological data across Europe and neighbouring regions, a service that became known as the Copernicus EMS Meteorological Data Collection Centre (MDCC)in 2012.